 Qin Shi Huang compared to Augustus

 It is interesting to compare Qin Shi Huang’s life with that of the Emperor Augustus in Rome.
 Qin, having spent twenty years establishing himself as Emperor of all China, carried out all his reforms in ten all too brief years.
 Augustus’ success by contrast was spread over 40 years as ruler.
 Like Qin, he first spent twenty years of messy fighting until at the Battle of Actium in 31 BC, he finally established himself as Rome’s leading citizen.
-It took him some time to work out how to position himself in a Rome that still remained basically republican, and it was not until 23 BC that he made the crucial changes: he gave up the main office of power in Rome – the consulship, and became consul only twice subsequently.
-His main official position was as tribune of the plebs – head of the Trades Union Congress, but he also had the right to speak first in the senate and also – and this was vital – he kept control of the armies in the most difficult provinces.
-Apart from that, he was ‘simply’ the leading citizen.
+It took him some time to work out how to position himself and it was not until 23 BC that he made the crucial changes.

-But he was helped by his long life and outlived most of his destined successors.
-But eventually he left the succession very successfully to the wily Tiberius, who despite lacking charisma and never really getting on with Augustus, still successfully established the Roman Empire for the next 400 years.
+But he lived 30 more very productive years, and eventually he left the succession to the wily Tiberius, who successfully established the Roman Empire for the next 400 years.
 Would Augustus have established the Roman Empire had he not lived for so long and had he not eventually picked the right successor?
 The achievement of Qin Shi Huang in establishing the Chinese Empire in only ten years is all the more remarkable.

 On to the Han Dynasty